chriswareham/http-stub-server/README.md

   The type of script code to execute when this request is matched.
 Supports `JavaScript` (the default) and `groovy`.

+* `scriptFile`

+  Path to a file containing the script code to execute when this request is matched

 * `script`

   Script code to execute when this request is matched.

-Can be used to dynamically modify the output based on input parameters, for example.
+Scripts can be used to dynamically modify the output based on input parameters, for example.

 ### Script Support